AS-Bridge: A Bidirectional Generative Framework Bridging Next-Generation Astronomical Surveys: Experiments

 Given a ground-truth target $\mathbf{y} \in \mathbb{R}^d$ and $M$ samples $\{\hat{\mathbf{y}}^{(m)}\}_{m=1}^M$ drawn from the model’s predictive distribution, CRPS is defined as

-Where $M$ is the total number of samples drawn from the stochastic prediction model and $\hat{y}^{(m)}$ is the $m$-th sample drawn.
+where $M$ is the total number of samples drawn from the stochastic prediction model and $\hat{y}^{(m)}$ is the $m$-th sample drawn.
 The first term measures accuracy with respect to the observed sample, while the second term penalizes lack of diversity among generated samples, thereby discouraging mode collapse.
+Because CRPS is strictly proper, it is minimized only when the predictive distribution matches the target distribution; overdispersed predictions are also penalized because excessive diversity increases the sample-to-truth distance in the first term.
+Rank-based calibration diagnostics are less direct for image-valued outputs because they require a non-unique projection of high-dimensional samples to an ordering, whereas CRPS evaluates the predictive distribution in the native image space.

-CRPS has been widely adopted in scientific prediction tasks that require principled uncertainty quantification, including Weather forecasting~\cite{rasp2023weatherbench} and probabilistic segmentation of ambiguous medical images~\cite{kohl2018probabilisticunet}.
+CRPS has been widely adopted in scientific prediction tasks that require principled uncertainty quantification, including weather forecasting~\cite{rasp2023weatherbench} and probabilistic segmentation of ambiguous medical images~\cite{kohl2018probabilisticunet}.

 In the context of astronomical anomaly detection—specifically the identification of rare phenomena in large-scale surveys—the evaluation priorities differ significantly from standard industrial or safety-critical settings.